-In Years 2 and 3, in PSY 800 Practicum in School Psychology: School-Based and PSY 805 Practicum in School Psychology: Applied Skills, didactic training is augmented with field experiences designed to allow candidates to experience first-hand how regulations, policies, and procedures are put into practice by school psychologists.
+In PSY 800 Practicum in School Psychology: School-Based and PSY 805 Practicum in School Psychology: Applied Skills, didactic training is augmented with field experiences designed to allow candidates to experience first-hand how regulations, policies, and procedures are put into practice by school psychologists.
 Under close supervision, candidates apply legal, ethical, and professional standards as they work with students, families, and schools in various settings.